-On July 25, 2018, the town issued a Request for Proposal (RFP) for the sale of the residential subdivision lands that sees 19 single detached dwelling lots fronting onto Macdonald Road and Allan Street as well as 16 townhouse lots internal to the site.
-A public RFP will ensure the disposition process is open and transparent and consistent with the town’s vision for the site.
-The RFP closes September 5 with a sale of the property expected by the end of the year.
+On July 25, 2018, the town issued a Request for Proposal (RFP) for the sale of the future residential subdivision lands on the former hospital site that sees 19 single detached dwelling lots fronting onto Macdonald Road and Allan Street as well as 16 townhouse lots internal to the site.
+The RFP closed September 5, 2018.

 July 9, 2018 — Council approved the Draft Plan of Subdivision and gave staff the go-ahead to issue a Request for Proposal (RFP) for the sale of these future residential subdivision lands.
 Review the July 9 Planning and Development Council agenda, item 9 and the July 9 Council agenda addendum, item 10.